MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v4.md

 **`xcWorkspacePath`** - **Workspace or project path**<br>
 `string`.
 Default value: `**/*.xcodeproj/project.xcworkspace`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 (Optional) Enters a relative path from the root of the repository to the Xcode workspace or project.
-If you specify a value, you must also specify the Scheme.
+If you specify a value, you must also specify the scheme.
 Do not specify a value if you are specifying the `-target` flag in Advanced, Arguments.
 For example, `MyApp/MyApp.xcworkspace` or `MyApp/MyApp.xcodeproj`.
 <!-- :::editable-content-end::: -->
 <br>